 Rigor-led Discovery

 Rigor-led development of next-generation therapeutics for HIV and cancer.
-At Masinova, we combine Quality-by-Design (QbD) execution with modality innovation—spanning next-generation CAR T-cell engineering and AI-integrated nanomedicine (including targeted nanoparticle approaches).
-Our goal is to build reproducible, safety-informed, development-ready programs that can progress efficiently from preclinical milestones toward clinical evaluation.
+At Masinova, I combine Quality-by-Design (QbD) execution with modality innovation—spanning next-generation CAR T-cell engineering and nanoparticles (including targeted nanoparticle approaches).
+My goal is to build reproducible, safety-informed, development-ready programs that can progress efficiently from preclinical milestones toward clinical evaluation.

 TPP-defined HIV program.